As introverts who want to help people and feelers who love logic, INFJs can seem confusing, even to themselves.

 Related to the previous point, INFJs who are creative tend to have a playfulness about them.
-This quality leaves their minds open to experience, and consequently, to further creative endeavors.
+This quality leaves their minds open to new experiences, and consequently, to further creative endeavors.
 But this sense of play works in tandem with a dedicated responsibility to their work and to the people they work with.
 INFJs are committed to working hard and doing their best, especially on the projects that are part of their creative vision.

 The INFJ Judging preference also gives them a drive to finish what they start and to be neat and organized.
 As an INFJ, my Judging preference has given me the self-discipline to write books and articles.
 But I also have been known to laugh out loud while watching The Muppet Show, especially episodes with my favorite character, Pepé the King Prawn.

 Like what you’re reading?
 Subscribe to our INFJ-only newsletter here.